 Germany's income tax system is managed by the Federal Central Tax Office (Bundeszentralamt für Steuern, BZSt) and hundreds of smaller regional tax offices (Finanzämter).
 Major tax expenses include Income Tax, Solidarity Tax, and Social Insurances.
 We'll break those down in the Taxes in Germany section.

 Germany uses a progressive tax rate, which means your rate will increase as your income increases.
 This ranges from 0% for the lowest incomes to 45% for the highest.
-For more information, read our section on Tax Rates in Germany 2022.
+For more information, read our section on German Income Tax (Lohnsteuer).

 Your tax situation is also determined by your residency status.
 As a rule of thumb: